tdwg/conference-2018/conferences/2018/instructions-for-authors.md

    b.
 Titles should have all major words begin with a capital letter (Title Case); *please do not use all uppercase in your title.*
    c.
 The submitting author and affiliation are taken from the profile of the logged-in user.
    d.
 More authors can be added by clicking the icon beside "Authors" in the left-side navigation panel.
 Be sure to add affiliations for all authors.
    e.
-The corresponding author and the ordering of authors can be changed from the same menu.
+The corresponding author and the ordering of authors can be changed from the same menu (use up/down arrows to the right of names).
 The corresponding author must be available to communicate about the abstract until final acceptance for publication.
 The presenting author is the person who will be delivering the talk/demonstration at the SPNHC or TDWG meeting.
    f.
 The presenting author **must** register and attend the meeting.

 6) Submissions are limited to 600 words (**total**, no longer just the body of abstract) written in English and must address the [conference themes](http://spnhc-tdwg2018.nz/) or other topics in biodiversity informatics.
 Note that this is not a venue for reporting the results of research in your discipline.